 Hikes in Griffith Park

 These hikes are listed from west to east, but may also be sorted alphabetically or by distance to help you find the hike you’re looking for.
-The listed hikes link to write-ups with complete descriptions and directions as well as GPS maps and lots of photos.
+The listed hikes link to write-ups with complete descriptions and directions as well as GPS maps, elevation profiles, and lots of photos.
 Even through it is more of a Griffith-Park-adjacent outing, Hollywood Reservoir is included on this list.
 Dogs are allowed on all trails in Griffith Park.
 Bikes are not allowed on dirt trails, but can use paved roads.

 |450||Cahuenga Peak from Wonder View Trail|